sodadata/soda-core/docs/documentation/connect_to_cloud.md

 # Connect to Soda Cloud

-To use the Soda Cloud web user interface to monitor your data, you must install and configure the soda-sql command line tool, then connect it to your Soda Cloud account.
+To use the Soda Cloud web user interface to monitor your data, you must install and configure the Soda SQL command line tool, then connect it to your Soda Cloud account.

-* The **soda-sql** command line tool does the work of scanning the data in your database.
+* The **Soda SQL** command line tool does the work of scanning the data in your database.
-* Your **Soda Cloud** account is where soda-sql pushes the results of its scans.
+* Your **Soda Cloud** account is where Soda SQL pushes the results of its scans.
 Use the web UI to examine the results and set up alerts.

-soda-sql uses an API to connect to Soda Cloud.
-To use the API, you must generate API keys in your Soda Cloud account, then add them to the warehouse yaml file that soda-sql created.
+Soda SQL uses an API to connect to Soda Cloud.
+To use the API, you must generate API keys in your Soda Cloud account, then add them to the warehouse yaml file that Soda SQL created.

 1. If you have not already done so, create a Soda Cloud account at [cloud.soda.io](https://cloud.soda.io/signup).
-2. Use the instructions in [Install Soda SQL]({% link getting-started/installation.md %}) to install soda-sql.
+2. Use the instructions in [Install Soda SQL]({% link getting-started/installation.md %}) to install Soda SQL.
-3. Follow steps 3 - 6 in the [Quick start tutorial]({% link getting-started/5_min_tutorial.md %}) to create your warehouse yaml file, connect to your database, analyze your database tables, and run a scan on the data.
+3. Follow steps in the [Quick start tutorial]({% link getting-started/5_min_tutorial.md %}) to create your warehouse yaml file, connect to your database, analyze your database tables, and run a scan on the data.
 4. Open the `warehouse.yml` file in a text editor, then add the following to the file:
 ```shell
 soda_account: